0x646e78/debian-grsec-kernel/README.md

 Grsec notes
 -----------
- t has been found that PAX was killing update-grub programs, which are run after a kernel install by /etc/kernel/postinst.d/zz-update-grub and on removing a kernel by /etc/kernel/postrm.d/zz-update-grub
+It has been found that PAX was killing update-grub programs, which are run after a kernel install by /etc/kernel/postinst.d/zz-update-grub and on removing a kernel by /etc/kernel/postrm.d/zz-update-grub